Goals & Awareness For Childhood Cancer

 - A new immunotherapy drug being developed at Texas Children’s Hospital.
 Immunotherapy has shown promise in treating many adult cancers and we are hoping to make similar gains in pediatric cancers.

 The Triumph Over Kid Cancer Foundation is changing the landscape in the fight against pediatric cancer.
-Not only has our grass-roots organization raised over $3 million dollars for pediatric cancer research, and those funds have also been Matched Dollar for Dollar by M.D.
-Anderson, it has also increased awareness of pediatric cancer leading many other groups to join the fight for increased funding for pediatric cancer research.
+Not only has our grass-roots organization raised over $4 million dollars for pediatric cancer research, and those funds have also been Matched Dollar for Dollar by M.D.
+Anderson and Texas Children’s Hospital, it has also increased awareness of pediatric cancer leading many other groups to join the fight for increased funding for pediatric cancer research.